dddrrreee/cs140e-25win/labs/what-did-we-learn.md

    - and they run on raw hardware.
    - and you wrote the crucial pieces
    - and you can build out until real.
-   - "Show me an example and I'll show you the rule"
+   - "Show me an example and I'll show you the law"

 ### Checking